-Placement in English, math, and chemistry courses is determined using multiple measures, including standardized test scores, such as ACT and SAT, high school coursework, high school grades, and AP/IB/Honors classes.
+Placement in English, math, foreign language, and chemistry courses is determined using multiple measures, including standardized test scores, such as ACT and SAT, high school coursework, high school grades, and AP/IB/Honors classes.
 In some cases, more information is needed for placement.
 Students may be required to complete a placement test or a summer workshop prior to taking a placement test.

 English General Education Requirement

 - All incoming undergraduate students without acceptable transfer credit in English 101 or 120 will be placed in English their first or second semester at the the University.

 - All students are required to complete ENGL 120: Rhetoric and Writing.
 Selected students will also enroll in a Writing Lab.

 - Students participating in the University Honors Program enroll in Honor 150: Honors English.

 - Successful completion of English 120 or the equivalent with a grade of C or better in the course is required for graduation from Saint Xavier University.
 Courses not completed with a grade of C or better must be repeated the next semester.